Saving lives: Improved vehicle designs bring down death rates

 Article Originally Published on IIHS on January 29th, 2015.
 View article here.

 NOTE: Price does not include dealer installed equipment.
-Price(s) include(s) all costs to be paid by a consumer, except for licensing costs, registration fees , $599 administrative fees and taxes.
+Price(s) include(s) all costs to be paid by a consumer, except for licensing costs, registration fees, $699 administrative fees and taxes.
 Vehicle inventory and promotional offers are updated frequently.
 Please note that all vehicles are subject to prior sale and promotional offers may be canceled without notice.
+All offers must be financed through KMF.
 By filling out this form, you authorize our dealership to call, text, or email you in the future.